networknuts/kubernetes-resume-project/README.md

-# Docker Resume Repository
+# Kubernetes Resume Repository

-This repository is for create your own online resume using Docker & Apache.
+This repository is for create your own online resume using Kubernetes & Nginx.